 GLP-1 medications like Ozempic, Wegovy and Mounjaro have rapidly gained popularity for their effectiveness in managing type 2 diabetes and supporting weight loss.
 But while GLP-1 medications offer significant health benefits, they also come with nutritional considerations that shouldn’t be overlooked.

 At Randox Health, we’re committed to helping you optimise every aspect of your wellbeing.
-If you’re currently taking or considering GLP-1 medications, it’s important to understand how these treatments might affect your micronutrient levels and what you can do to maintain balance.
+If you’re currently taking or considering GLP-1 medications, it’s important to understand how it might affect your micronutrient levels and what you can do to maintain balance.

 How GLP-1 medications work